1902 Michigan Wolverines football team: Michigan 88, Albion 0

-Michigan opened the 1902 season with an 88–0 victory over Albion College.
+Michigan opened the 1902 season with an 88–0 victory the Albion Methodists.
 Michigan completed all but one drive with touchdowns.
 The Wolverines starters scored eight touchdowns and 45 points in the first 20-minute half, and the substitutes added seven touchdowns and a safety in the second half.
 On defense, Michigan allowed only a single first down by Albion.

 The game was played in halves of 20 minutes each.
 Rinehart of Lafayette was the umpire, and Thomas of Michigan was the referee.
 Michigan's starting lineup was Redden (left end), Johnson (left tackle), Baker (left guard), Gregory (center), Lawrence (right guard), Maddock (right tackle), Cole (right end), Weeks (quarterback), Heston (left halfback), Herrnstein (right halfback) and Jones (fullback).

 Michigan 48, Case 6

 In its second game of the 1902, Michigan played the Case Scientific School (later Case Western Reserve University) of Cleveland.
 The October 4 game was the fifth meeting between the schools.
 Although Michigan scored eight touchdowns and easily defeated Case by a score of 48 to 6, the big story of the game was a 30-yard touchdown run by Case's left halfback, Davidson.
 Michigan had not allowed any points to be scored in the first 12 games under Fielding Yost.
 The headline in the Detroit Free Press referred not to Michigan's victory but instead read, "MICHIGAN'S GOAL LINE CROSSED."
 The Michigan Alumnus wrote that the touchdown by Case "caused consternation among coach, team, and students" as "it had been their fondest hope that the goal line should remain uncrossed another year."

 The game was played in halves of 20 minutes each.
 Rinehart of Lafayette was the umpire, and Gaston of Cleveland was the referee.
 Michigan's starting lineup was Redden (left end), Lawrence (left tackle), McGugin (left guard), Gregory (center), Carter (right guard), Maddock (right tackle), Cole (right end), Weeks (quarterback), Kidston (left halfback), Herrnstein (right halfback) and Jones (fullback).